IHE/ITI.sIPS/input/pagecontent/content.md

 ### 3:5.9.3 Specification

 This Content Module does not constrain the IPS content.
-For the definition of the [IPS content as defined by HL7]({{site.data.fhir.hl7ips}}).
+See [IPS content as defined by HL7]({{site.data.fhir.hl7ips}}) for the definition of the IPS content as defined by HL7.

 ### 3:5.9.4 Examples